 Upon your death, the TFSA can be transferred to your spouse or partner if they are named as a Successor Holder or Beneficiary.
 It may also form part of your estate if no designation is made.

-Can I change my TFSA’s Successor Holder or Beneficiary designation at any time?
+Can I Change My TFSA’s Successor Holder or Beneficiary Designation at Any Time?

 Yes, you can update your TFSA designations at any time by contacting your financial institution and completing the necessary forms.